mateors/explore/README.md

 ### Hex dump
 In computing, a hex dump is a hexadecimal view of computer data, from memory or from a computer file or storage device.
 Looking at a hex dump of data is usually done in the context of either debugging or reverse engineering.
 In a hex dump, each byte is represented as a two-digit hexadecimal number.

-You can examine any file with a utility called xxd.exe program, you can get it [here](./xxd.exe) or build it by your own [from](https://github.com/mateors/xxd)
+You can examine any file with a utility called xxd.exe program, you can get it [here](./xxd.exe) or build it by your own [using this link](https://github.com/mateors/xxd)

 Syntax to examin any file using xxd:
 ```